10 Practical Tips to Boost Your Social Media Shares

 What are some current trends I can use to increase shares?

 Keep an eye on what’s trending on platforms like Tumblr, X (formerly Twitter), and Instagram.
-Look for cultural moments, seasonal themes, or viral formats you can adapt to fit your voice and message.
+Look for seasonal themes, cultural moments, or viral formats that resonate with your audience — and adapt them in a way that fits your brand voice.
+Trends can improve visibility, but lasting engagement comes from authenticity.

 Glossary of Key Terms